Farewell, My Dear Cramer: Manga

 The manga has been simultaneously released in English on Kindle and Comixology.
 Crunchyroll published the manga starting in 2018.
 In July 2019, Kodansha Comics announced the print release of the manga.
-The first volume was released on January 26, 2021, and the 15th is scheduled to be released on February 1, 2023.
+The first volume was released on January 26, 2021, and last on March 28, 2023.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the October issue of Monthly Shōnen Magazine on September 4, 2020.
 The series is animated by Liden Films and directed by Seiki Takuno, with Natsuko Takahashi handling series composition, and Masaru Yokoyama composing the music.
 It aired from April 4 to June 27, 2021 on Tokyo MX.
 Aika Kobayashi performed the series' opening theme song "Ambitious Goal", while Mikako Komatsu performed the series' ending theme song "Kuyashii koto wa Kettobase".
-Crunchyroll licensed the series outside of Asia.
-In Southeast Asia, Muse Communication licensed the series and streamed it on Bilibili.
+Crunchyroll streamed the series worldwide outside of Asia.
+In Southeast Asia, Muse Communication licensed the series.